mark-wilson/posh-o365/README.md

 PowerShell scripts for management of Office 365

 Author: Mark Wilson
-Readme last updated 16 September 2015
+Readme last updated 1 October 2015

 posh-o365 is a collection of scripts I've used for managing Office 365.
 They may not be the "best" PowerShell in the world, but they worked for me, and my hope is that by open-sourcing them, others will improve and add to the collection.